We love fashion as much as the next person: fun outfits, glamorous accessories, individuality… what’s not to love?!

 - How the textiles are made (e.g. avoiding the use of pesticides and insecticides by using organic methods)

-- What materials are used (e.g. bamboo and hemp vs nylon)
+- What materials are used (e.g. hemp vs nylon)

 - What standards are applied (e.g. GOTS or Fair Trade which affects the sustainability of local communities who are involved in the production and manufacture of the textiles)